Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Introduction

-Within this framework, we derive closed-form expressions for the moments of the received energy and evaluate the mean per-pulse neutralization probability via efficient Gaussian–Hermite quadrature, yielding fast yet accurate predictions.
-We then extend the analysis to the cumulative neutralization probability over a dwell, assuming pulse independence (i.e., the PRF is large compared to the correlation times of range and pointing).
-This extension makes the trade-offs explicit among transmit power, aperture size, pulse width/repetition rate, engagement range, atmospheric variability, and pointing stability.
-Finally, we perform a normalized sensitivity (elasticity) analysis that identifies the parameters exerting the greatest influence on performance, thereby informing robust system sizing and mission planning.
-To maintain practical relevance, the models are parameterized using publicly available specifications of contemporary HPM platforms (e.g., THOR, CHAMP, PHASER), ensuring that the probabilistic insights map directly to realistic design and operational settings.
-To the best of the authors’ knowledge, this is the first unified probabilistic HPM–UAV framework that provides closed-form energy and neutralization statistics and validates them against large-scale Monte-Carlo simulations.
+This formulation makes the trade-offs explicit among transmit power, aperture size, pulse width, pulse-repetition frequency, engagement range, atmospheric variability, pointing stability, and target susceptibility.
+Finally, we perform a normalized sensitivity (elasticity) analysis to identify the parameters exerting the greatest influence on predicted counter-UAV performance.
+To maintain practical relevance, the model is parameterized using publicly available information on representative HPM platforms, including THOR, CHAMP, and PHASER.
+To the best of the authors' knowledge, this is among the first unified probabilistic HPM–UAV engagement frameworks to provide closed-form received-energy and engagement-effectiveness statistics, together with Monte Carlo verification under a common set of modeling assumptions.

 The remainder of this paper is organized as follows.
-Section \ref{sec:Sys-Mod} develops the stochastic engagement model, covering UAV kinematics, pointing-jitter statistics, propagation, and the energy-to-neutralization mapping.
-It also derives closed-form expressions for received energy moments, as well as the per-pulse and cumulative neutralization probabilities.
-Section \ref{sec:Sensitivity-Analysis-of} presents the sensitivity (elasticity) analysis and discusses the resulting design trade-offs.
-Section \ref{sec:Results } provides numerical validations and case studies parameterized by contemporary HPM systems.
-Section \ref{sec:Conclusion} concludes with key findings and implications for system design and operational planning.
+Section~\ref{sec:Sys-Mod} develops the stochastic HPM counter-UAV engagement model, covering UAV kinematics, pointing-jitter statistics, atmospheric propagation, and the effective energy-to-response mapping.
+It also derives closed-form expressions for received-energy moments, as well as the per-pulse and cumulative model-predicted engagement-effectiveness probabilities.
+Section~\ref{sec:Sensitivity-Analysis-of} presents the sensitivity analysis and discusses the resulting system-design trade-offs.
+Section~\ref{sec:Results } provides numerical verification and case studies parameterized by representative HPM systems.
+Section~\ref{sec:Conclusion} concludes with key findings, limitations, and implications for HPM counter-UAV system design and risk-aware mission planning.